GluuFederation/docs-ce-prod/3.1.0/source/user_management/local_user_management.md

-Each method is detailed below.
+# Local User Management

-## Local User Management
+In this document we cover managing people and managing user registration in oxTrust, the graphical user interface for managing your Gluu Server.

-In oxTrust, you can add, edit and manage people, groups and user attributes and claims to ensure the proper information is released about the right people.
+While the Gluu Server does expose a generic user registration page at `https://<hostname>/identity/register`, we almost always recommend writing a registration page in your app, and using the SCIM APIs to add users to the Gluu Server.
+You can learn more about using SCIM in the [user management with SCIM 2.0](../user_management/user-scim.md) docs.

-### Manage People
+## Manage People
 To manage people, navigate to `User` > `Manage People`.

 From this interface you can add and search users.
 Because the user database can potentially be very large, a value is required in the search field.
 In other words, you can not click search with a blank entry to populate all users.
 If you need to see all users, this would be best performed manually within the Gluu LDAP server.
 Upon performing a user search in oxTrust a list will be populated with all users that match the search.